Dance to feel Good

 – Option: 3 months Asian tour (July, August, September)

 All applicants should have successfully completed professional dance training.
-Applicants will be required to send an, application form, 2-3 minute video solo, updated CV and a headshot.
+Applicants will be required to send an application form, 2 minute video solo, updated CV.
 Acceptance into the program will be based on potential, technical and creative ability shown at the video audition.

-Registration fee (non refundable): €775,- (excl.
-21% VAT for dancers over 21 years of age) (€600,- will be subtracted from a one year fee during the third term when participating in the program).
+Registration fee (non refundable): €775,- (€600,- will be subtracted from a one year fee during the third term payment when participating in the program).

 Administration costs: €25, –